RO majority goes ahead with law on special prosecution section SIIJ

 The ruling majority in the Romanian Parliament is going ahead with enacting the law on dismantling the special prosecution section SIIJ, despite the opposition reformist party USR claiming that the new regulations are, in fact, a step back.

 "It's just propaganda that has no chance of fooling its European partners.
-The current Government continues the policy of superficial reforms in the judiciary," said MP Silviu Dehelean (USR), member of the Legal Commission of the Chamber of Deputies.
+The current Government continues the policy of superficial reforms in the judiciary," said MP Silviu Dehelean (USR), member of the Legal Commission of the Chamber of Deputies, quoted by Bursa.

-"USR claims that DNA and DIICOT have the ability to fight corruption and other crimes in the judiciary," stated Silviu Dehelean.
+"USR claims that DNA and DIICOT have the ability to fight corruption and other crimes in the judiciary," Silviu Dehelean stated.

 andrei@romania-insider.com